 COMMON TYPES OF NEURO DISEASES - PART 2 - CEREBROVASCULAR CONDITIONS

-Cardiovascular conditions and events tend to be the ultimate leading causes of death worldwide.
+Cerebrovascular conditions and events tend to be the ultimate leading causes of death worldwide.
 According to a WHO report (2006), 85% of mortalities from neurological conditions were attributed to cerebrovascular diseases, with the rest being relatively little by comparison.

 Cerebrovascular diseases consist of all conditions characterized by interruptions to the brain’s oxygen supply.
 Each type represents either damage to or a malfunction of the cerebral vascular system and may be spontaneous, episodic or progressive.
 Nearly all forms of cerebrovascular conditions are symptomatic of atherosclerosis, in which the arteries are prone to chronic damage due to their narrowing (stenosis).
-In this respect, cerebrovascular diseases are cardiovascular diseases with an emphasis on blood supply to the brain.
+In this respect, cerebrovascular diseases are linked to cardiovascular diseases with an emphasis on blood supply to the brain.

 Types of Ischemia